Fact Sheet 18:

 Additionally, many customers expect that a company they interact with in the physical world will also have an online presence.
 What consumers may not be aware of is how all of these purposes interact.
 When a business meets your need of having a website with store hours and directions, it may also meets its need of determining how many customers may want to go to a particular store branch.

 Web bugs.
 Many websites use Web bugs to track who is viewing their pages.
 A Web bug (also known as a tracking bug, pixel tag, Web beacon, or clear gif) is a graphic in a website or a graphic-enabled e-mail message.
 The Web bug can confirm when the message or page is viewed and record the IP address of the viewer.

 An example you might be familiar with is an electronic greeting card.
-Hallmark and other companies allow you to request that you be notified when the recipient views your card.
+Greeting card companies allow you to request that you be notified when the recipient views your card.
 The sites likely employ Web bugs to tell them when the recipient viewed the card.

 Online Privacy Tip: You can defeat e-mail Web bugs by reading your e-mail while offline, an option on most e-mail programs.
 Some e-mail systems avoid Web bugs by blocking images that have URLs embedded in them.
 You might have seen the message “To protect your privacy, portions of this e-mail have not been downloaded.”
 This message refers to Web bugs.
 You can choose to allow these images to be downloaded, but they likely contain Web bugs.

 Direct marketing.
 Consumers may notice that online newspapers and other businesses have boxes asking you if the site can save your account information for future transactions.
 Whether it asks you for permission to save your information or not, you can bet that your information is being stored and used by the marketing department.